|

 Hybrid

-type and upgraded Crozats Hybrids
+type and upgraded Crozats

-of common materials without soldering or welding.
+common materials without soldering or welding.
 E.g. the blue

 lightweight spring expander in the upper photo.
 There, small